Stop! Your Lease Extension in Burbage Could Be FREE

 If you are facing a significant premium because your lease in Burbage has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Burbage lease extension
+Top reasons for Burbage lease extension

-An extended lease has roughly the same value as a freehold
+Burbage property with a lease extension has roughly the same value as a freehold

-Lenders will not finance a property with a short lease
+Lenders may decide not to loan monies with a short lease

 Lender Requirement